LivNLP/ODP-tagger/README.md

 A tool built for Biomedical named entity recognition.
 This tagger aims to detect spans of biomedical entities within electronic health/medical text records, written in english language.
 Such records can be found in Medical Research Abstracts, Clinic letters e.t.c

 The tagger adopts a mechanism making use of different variants of Recurrent Neural Networks, (GRU, LSTM).
-It makes use of biomedically induced feature representations including, Word2Vec_pubmed embeddings, Obtains by training Word2Vec on pubmed abstracts.
+It makes use of biomedically induced feature representations including, Word2Vec_pubmed embeddings obtained by training Word2Vec on pubmed abstracts.
 Contextual biomedical embeddings obtained by extracting feature representations from the all layers of Biomedical version sof BERT(BioBERT), ELMO(BioELMO) and BioFLAIR.

 ## Data